INTRODUCTION

 This research was going to form the contents of a book but we decided that if the information was published, it would become fact and any errors would become fixed as the truth.
 To put it on the web allows all interested people to become involved.
 We can keep the research continuing.
 Maybe we will publish at some stage in the future.

-It is impossible to compile a record like this without enormous help from others and I would like to thank particularly Alan Faulkner, Alan Brown, Pete Harrison and Mike Webb for their generosity with their own researches and records and their patience with my questions.
+It is impossible to compile a record like this without enormous help from others and I would like to thank particularly the late Alan Faulkner, the late Alan Brown, Pete Harrison and the late Mike Webb for their generosity with their own researches and records and their patience with my questions.
 Paul Hunter, too, for his knowledge and his intuition, without which I would have missed connections that rewrote some histories.
-Tony Conder, David McDougall, Roy Jamieson and Diana Sumner all formerly of the Waterways Trust Museums and Archives have contributed their knowledge and skills to find answers to my questions.
-Caroline Jones of the Archives at Gloucester continues this help today.
+Tony Conder, David McDougall, the late Roy Jamieson and Diana Sumner all formerly of the Waterways Trust Museums and Archives have contributed their knowledge and skills to find answers to my questions.
+Caroline Jones of the Archives at Gloucester continued this help to the closure of the Gloucester Archive.
+Waterways archives are now combined at the National Waterways Museum at Ellesmere Port - where they are looked after by Linda Barley.

 Lastly to everyone who helped and should be named in the sources and to anyone I have missed – thank you.